vmware-tanzu/build-image-action/CONTRIBUTING.md

 For specifics on what to include in your report, please follow the guidelines in the issue and pull request templates when available.

-_TO BE EDITED: Add additional information if needed._

 ## Ask for Help

-_TO BE EDITED: Provide information about the channels you use to communicate (i.e. Slack, IRC, Discord, etc)_

 The best way to reach us with a question when contributing is to ask on:

 * The original GitHub issue
-* The developer mailing list
-* Our Slack channel

-## Additional Resources

-_Optional_